 The Township Yard Waste Facility is located at 6701 Weaversville Road, Northampton, PA 18067.
 Summer Hours are now in effect.Monday 8am - 4pm

 Wednesday - CLOSED

 Sunday - CLOSED

 You must show your Permit ID to utilize the facility.
 If you do not already have an ID, one can be purchased for the calendar year at the East Allen Township Office.
 The fee is $20.00.
+2017 Permit ID's will be available starting January 3, 2017.
 Residents must drop items in designated areas ONLY or by direction of the attendant.
 No commercial vehicles are permitted for pickup or drop off by residents.
 Grass, leaves, brush and small diameter branches are permitted.
 No large diameter branches or stumps will be accepted.

 *The hours are weather permitting.
 Due to the discretion of the Director of Operations, the facility can be closed at any time and even though the hours listed are the regular hours, anyone who might want to take items for drop off or pick up should call before doing so, to avoid an unnecessary trip.
 FRCA - 610-262-1000.

 Controlled burning in East Allen Township is permitted on a restricted basis and by permit ONLY.
 The annual Burning Permit is required for ALL types of burning.
 Fee of $25.00.
 Please see the application form for complete information on permitted burning or refer to Chapter 76, Burning, Open.

 Before you burn, please view the East Allen Township Volunteer Fire Department's website for Red Flag information.
 Also refer to Home Page & Announcements on this website.
 If the County is under a Red Flag warning, burning in the Township is prohibited.
 If you plan to burn, please contact Northampton County Non-Emergency at 610-317-0808, you will be prompted to provide your Burn Permit # at that time.